electrode-io/electrode-keepalive/README.md

 `instance.preLookup(host, options, callback)`

-Allows `ElectrodeKeepAlive` to do a DNS lookup on the host first to populate its DNS mapping.
+This method is used to do DNS lookup to translate host name into IP for tracking free sockets.
+It will also populate `ElectrodeKeepAlive` DNS cache.

 The arguments matches Node dns module lookup.